>>by Adrian Davies

 (below) an extract from the play

-Bizarrely a second play centred on Brompton Road Station - Sailing By - has recently been produced, as you can read at the website of the Byfleet Players.
+In 2008, a second play centred on Brompton Road Station - Anthony Chew's Sailing By - was produced by the Byfleet Players.

 click here to view

 (4MB PDF file)

 The entrance to Brompton Road Station in the 1920s

 Brompton Road closed briefly in 1926 as a consequence

 of the General Strike, but re-opened after a few months by local